 The Fortnightly Review was always engaged in exploring the relationship between material and spiritual ideas, and that fascination continues.
 Likewise, our interest in art and literature, philosophy, and culture is informed by an awareness of the Fortnightly‘s archived content.
 The work published here represents a quality we think is consistent with the standards appreciated by the Fortnightly‘s earlier editors.
 We believe many of our principal articles would delight them, and that they would not be surprised to see them published in this New Series.
 (Indeed, a few of our major articles would have been familiar to Morley, Harris, Courtney, et al., since they originally appeared in the Fortnightly or elsewhere contemporaneously.)

-The Fortnightly‘s additional use is in the occasional workshops of The Brouzils Seminars.
-It is updated often, although what is called a “principal article” appears every week or two – sometimes three.
-Comments (either by one of our correspondents or from sources elsewhere), along with miscellaneous reviews and notes, appear daily in the Fortnightly‘s Chronicle & Notices department.
+The Fortnightly is updated often, although what is called a “principal article” appears every week or two – sometimes three.
+Comments (either by one of our correspondents or from sources elsewhere), along with miscellaneous reviews and notes, appear frequently in the Fortnightly‘s Chronicle & Notices department.
 (For an extended view of periodicity and this publishing model, see here.)

 The Trollope Prize: The Fortnightly Review provides a modest honorarium to the graduate winner of The Trollope Prize awarded by the University of Kansas.
-The winning graduate essay will be published here first.
+The winning graduate essay is always published here first.

 A thorough history of the Fortnightly Review by Janet (Hogarth) Courtney, the wife of W.L.
 Courtney, the Fortnightly‘s longest-serving editor and a very attentive observer of London’s literary life, has been transcribed for the editors of this New Series and appears here.
-Additional comment by the Courtneys on the life and career of John Morley appears here.
+Additional comment by the Courtneys on the life and career of John Morley, an early and influential editor, appears here.
 Further information will be found in the sources cited at the bottom of this page.

-The New Series’ motto, “The stroke of an oar given in true time,” is by Ruskin who used it to describe “one of the simplest pieces of perfect art” in a lecture, “Of Wisdom and Folly in Art,” given on 8 February 1872 and published concurrently in the Fortnightly Review.
+The New Series’ motto, “The stroke of an oar given in true time,” is by Ruskin who used it to describe “one of the simplest pieces of perfect art” in a lecture, “Of Wisdom and Folly in Art,” given on 8 February 1872.

 In 1954, The Fortnightly (“Review,” the most appropriate of the two words in the original title, had been dropped earlier and the article was incorporated on a formal basis) was incorporated into The Contemporary Review.
 The Contemporary Review, established as a rival in 1866, was, until 2011, published by the Contemporary Review Trust and had no association with this website.
 Sadly, The Contemporary Review has now apparently ceased publication.